 4. Yogurt from grass-fed cows gives you increased anti-inflammatory power.
 Research shows that conjugated linoleic acid (CLA) is an important anti-inflammatory.
 And a study published in the Journal of Dairy Science shows that grass-fed cows have three to five times more CLA than cows raised on grain.
 Similar studies show that milk from pastured cows has much higher levels of a variety of important nutrients, including the anti-inflammatory omega-3 oils.

 4. What’s the right yogurt?
 Choose plain, unsweetened yogurt from happy, organically raised, grass-fed cows or goats.
-Avoid like the plague any yogurt that has added sugar, fake sugar, cookies, chemicals or unpronounceable additives that can cause inflammation.
+Avoid any yogurt with added sugar, fake sugar, cookies, chemicals or unpronounceable additives that can cause inflammation.
 You want the live yogurt cultures of ancient healing traditions, not sugary, dead imposters.

 You can also make your own yogurt and save a bundle.
 You’ll find grass-fed milk at your local farmers market, or at Eatwild.com’s state-by-state listing of farmers.